schahal/registry/registry/coder-labs/modules/gemini/README.md

 ## Prerequisites

-- Node.js and npm will be installed automatically if not present
+- **Node.js and npm must be sourced/available before the gemini module installs** - ensure they are installed in your workspace image or via earlier provisioning steps
 - The [Coder Login](https://registry.coder.com/modules/coder/coder-login) module is required

 ## Examples